slamora/brackets-wiki/RESEARCH:-Preference-Format.md

 It *could* be possible to change a setting at whatever level is currently providing that setting, but I'm not sure that's useful API.
 My thinking is that we'll let the future UI determine how the `set` API changes to accommodate settings at different levels.

+For now, `set("user", "key", "value")` is really the only productive API.

 ### View State vs. Preferences

 The old localStorage-based prefs implementation was used not only for user-changed settings but also for things that we could call "view state".
 The big difference between view state and preferences is that the user wouldn't edit view state manually or put view state in a version control system.
 Here are a couple examples of view state: